 The acquittal sent a message to nativists everywhere that attacks on immigrants would not be punished.
 Anti-immigrant vandalism and mob violence became increasingly common.11

 Propagandists learned that there was a ready audience for wild conspiracy theories linking immigrants to international plots.
 In the South, word spread that Catholic immigrants were working secretly with blacks to launch a slave revolt.
 German immigrant colonies in the Midwest were reputed to be links in a papal conspiracy, even though most of the colonies were Lutheran or Free Thinker.
-Samuel Morse, the inventor of the telegraph, announced ominously that Irish immigrants were planning to take over the Mississippi Valley and detach it from the United States.12
+Samuel Morse, the inventor of the telegraph, announced ominously that Irish immigrants were planning to take over the Mississippi Valley and detach it from the United States.
+In Philadelphia, the rabidly anti-immigrant orator Lewis Charles Levin was elected to Congress in 1844.
+12

 Nativist flag from the years before the Civil War.